 - Set aside dedicated time each week to review and practice these concepts.
 Regular practice will build your confidence and improve your problem-solving skills.

 - Tools like online LCM calculators, computer algebra systems, and programming languages can quickly compute the LCM.
-However, don't rely solely on these tools.
+Still, don't rely solely on these tools.
 Make sure you understand the underlying principles so you can solve problems manually if needed.

 - Use technology as a supplement to your learning, not as a replacement for understanding.